atick-faisal/label-studio/docs/source/guide/helm_values.md

 ## Rqworker parameters

-Parameters specific to the `rqworkers` service of your Label Studio Enterprise deployment.
+Parameters specific to the `rqworkers` service of your Annotation Hub Enterprise deployment.

 | Parameter                                        | Description                                                                                     | Default                                |
 |--------------------------------------------------|-------------------------------------------------------------------------------------------------|----------------------------------------|